RescueSocial/Amber-Heard_Disinformation_Operations_Bots/- Study Case - Effects, Risks, Origins/ReadMe.md

   <br>Most people and women who die from online cyberabuse do so at far less volume and time.
 From the perspective of being hired once as as a content review agent to Facebook's civic division on AI/ML training (see classaction lawsuit), it requires looking at it in the 3rd person and dissociating.
     <br>It's very important to stop the abuse, and we can use this case example to reduce the threshold.
 Files here show distress signals and harms.
 She's been trivialized by insider threats as well.

-Using <b>Timeline Comparisons - Events</b>, it can be seen that the operations online do not correlate correctly to events, that the data continues despite in-person activities, with the exception that threat analysis clearly shows correlation.
+Using <b>'Timeline Comparisons - Events'</b>, it can be seen that the operations online do not correlate correctly to events, that the data continues despite in-person activities, with the exception that threat analysis clearly shows correlation.
 There is abuse of process with the courtcases and some leaks.
 <br>Try to correlate the intensity of the data and traits to how it changes in-person to be more restrictive, isolated, and difficult.

 In Data Science, Social Network Analysis, and Technology/Social Media Companies in general, there is a high burden of evidence.
 They wanted verifiable data and analysis of high volume, which we obtained.
 However, there are also the issues of responsibility and the lack of advocacy for Amber Heard's wellbeing online.